 And the last, process recursively with the entire sub node C, D, H, I and their sub nodes until it ends.

 And one more thing, each node of the tree has a very important thing, the first parameter.
-It’s a Boolean type.
+It’s a boolean type.
 If the first of tag C equals true, it message that the grammar rule has a existence of at least rule which have leftTag(C) heading in its right side.
 The tag node has the first equals true which called the first node.

 So, the purpose of this work is to control the information about the tag of left chain that can be created by T tag.